Approximate Bayesian Computation for Finite Mixture Models: Introduction

 with mixture weights $f_{i} \in (0,1)$ such that $\sum_{i=1}^{K}f_{i}=1$ and $p_{i}(y \mid \theta_{i})$ are the component distributions of the mixture, often parametrically specified with a vector of the unknown parameters, $\theta_{i}$.

 Finite mixture models present computational and methodological challenges due, at least in part, to the complex and possibly multimodal likelihood function along with the invariance under permutation of the component indices.
-The EM algorithm \citep{Dempster1977} provides a method for numerically retrieving the maximum likelihood estimates, although the possible \textit{multimodality} of the likelihood function makes finding the global maximum challenging \citep{Marin2005}.
+The Expectation--Maximization (EM) algorithm \citep{Dempster1977} provides a method for numerically obtaining the maximum likelihood estimates, although the possible \textit{multimodality} of the likelihood function makes finding the global maximum challenging \citep{Marin2005}.
 Extensions of the EM algorithm have been proposed for improving its speed of convergence and avoiding local optima \citep{Naim2012, Miyahara2017}.

-\begin{sloppypar} Bayesian approaches for mixture modeling have increased in the last decades \citep{Robert2001,Casella2002, Marin2005,ShabramFord2014,Ramses2015}.
-Bayesian inference for mixture models often relies on MCMC which can lead to the so called \textit{label switching problem} \citep{Diebolt1994, Stephens2000, JasraStephensHolmes2007, Rodriguez2012}, because the likelihood function is invariant to the re-labeling of the mixture components.
-Additionally the resulting posterior distribution is multimodal and asymmetric, which makes summarizing the posterior distribution using common statistics such as the posterior mean or the HPD interval unhelpful \citep{Stephens2000,Stoneking2014,Ramses2015}. \end{sloppypar}
+\begin{sloppypar} Bayesian methodology and applications for mixture modeling have developed in the last decades \citep{Robert2001,Casella2002, Marin2005,ShabramFord2014,Ramses2015}.
+Bayesian inference for mixture models often relies on Markov Chain Monte--Carlo (MCMC) which can lead to the so-called \textit{label switching problem} \citep{Diebolt1994, Stephens2000, JasraStephensHolmes2007, Rodriguez2012}, because the likelihood function is invariant to the re-labeling of the mixture components.
+Additionally the resulting posterior distribution is multimodal and asymmetric, which makes summarizing the posterior distribution using common statistics such as the posterior mean or the Highest Posterior Density (HPD) interval unhelpful \citep{Stephens2000,Stoneking2014,Ramses2015}. \end{sloppypar}

-A different framework for inference that can be considered for addressing the issues related to the use of mixture models is Approximate Bayesian Computation (ABC).
-ABC is often used in situations where the likelihood function is complex or not available, but simulation of data through a forward model is possible.
-With mixture models, though the likelihood function is available, working with is difficult.
-Though it has its own challenges, ABC can be successfully implemented for retrieving the posterior distributions of the parameters, providing an alternative to the MCMC algorithms.
+A different framework for inference that can be considered for addressing the issues related to the use of mixture models is Approximate Bayesian Computation (ABC), whose basic algorithm was first presented conceptually by Rubin \cite{Rubin1984} and computationally by Tavar\'e et al. \cite{TavareEtAl1997} and Pritchard et al. \cite{PitchardEtAl1999}.
+ABC is often used in situations where the likelihood function is complex or not available, but simulation of data through a forward model (\FM) is possible.
+The FM is a simulation model that can take parameters as inputs and returns as output simulated data.
+With mixture models, though the likelihood function can be available, working with the likelihood is not always straightforward.
+Though ABC has its own challenges, we propose an ABC algorithm for estimating the posterior distributions of the parameters providing an alternative to the MCMC algorithms.